 A 2018 study from the National Center for Education Statistics shows that the average amount of federal student aid granted in 2017 was around $6,000 per student.
 The same source states that the average tuition expense for a public university for a four-year degree is over $12,500 per year.
 These statistics show that in most cases, there will be a gap between what federally sponsored loans cover and the final price tag.

 Private student loans can fill the gap.
-KEMBA Financial Credit Union offers a private student loans to cover college expenses and compared to other lenders, KEMBA offers competitive interest rates as well.
+KEMBA Financial Credit Union offers a private student loans to cover college expenses and compared to other lenders, KEMBA offers competitive interest rates - link to rates needed as well.
 Interest rates can be fixed or variable and there are no restrictions on how you use the money from a private loan, though it is important to use it in a fiscally responsible manner (federally sponsored loans do come with restrictions on how you spend the money).